aspnet/Tooling/known-issues-vs2017.md

 * #### Workaround:
 Install [Docker for Windows](https://docs.docker.com/docker-for-windows/) to resolve the issue

-### No suggestions to install missing packages

-* #### Issue:
-Pressing Ctrl+. on unresolved references to extension methods does not provide a lightbulb with helpful shortcuts to install the required package

-* #### Workaround:
-Manually find and install the package using Manage NuGet packages UI

-### Tag Helpers do not work

-* #### Issue:
-Razor Tag Helpers do not get colorization or special IntelliSense at design time.
-They work normally at runtime.

-* #### Workaround:
-None available

 ### TypeScript files do not compile

 * #### Issue: